 Why Do I Sleep So Much?
 9 Common Reasons for Oversleeping

-There can be a plethora of reasons that a person is experiencing excessive sleepiness.
+There can be a plethora of reasons that a person is experiencing oversleeping.
 It can be because of exhaustion, difficulty in dealing with emotions, overeating, or even due to a large number of sleep disorders that severely affect one’s lifestyle.

 At the end of the day, everything in the previous sentence is irrelevant and you have to resolve your oversleeping habit by nook or by crook.